- April 18, 2016

 PolyRunner VR is an addictive, high-quality experience that tests your skills against an other-worldly, ever-changing landscape rather than testing your ability to maintain control of your stomach.
 This engaging virtual world offers more interesting, challenging terrain the further you progress.

-- The game is free, making it accessible for players to try without any financial commitment.
+- The game is free, making it accessible for players to try without financial commitment.

 - It offers multiple control options, including head movement and gamepad support, which can enhance the gameplay experience.

-- Despite its simplicity, the game provides a fun and engaging experience for short play sessions, especially for those new to VR.
+- Despite its simplicity, the game can be fun and engaging for short bursts, especially for those who enjoy endless runner mechanics.

 - The graphics are low quality and lack depth, which detracts from the overall visual experience.